 If you are healthy, then the virus does not represent a medical threat to you, but it can use you as a host to kill or seriously harm someone else.
 The United States will make it through this disease, but at what financial and moral cost.

 The moral and economic value seems to conflict with each other.
-As a nation, we need to let the doctors and scientists lead and not the politician and media.
+As a nation, we need to let the doctors and scientists lead and not politicians and media.
 Right now, the doctors and scientists are saying it is too soon to reopen the country.
-Check out: the top 5 masks to protect against the coronavirus.